-In Beaune, the capital of Bourgogne wines, stands an architectural achievement that is emblematic of its territory.
-Rising above a landscaped park, an aerial walkway winds like a vine shoot around an elegant glass construction.
-Covering a surface area of 3,600 m2, the cité de Beaune is the largest of the three sites.
-It showcases the vineyard from every angle.
-It also houses the interpretation center for the Climats du vignoble de Bourgogne, a UNESCO World Heritage Site; a dedicated section is part of the visit.
+In Beaune, the capital of Bourgogne wines, an architectural achievement will be built that is emblematic of its territory.
+Rising above a landscaped park, an aerial walkway will wind like a vine shoot around an elegant glass construction.
+Covering a surface area of 3,600 m, the cité de Beaune will be the largest of the three sites.
+It will showcase the vineyard from every angle.
+It will also house the interpretation center for the Climats du vignoble de Bourgogne, a UNESCO World Heritage Site; a dedicated section will be part of the visit.